highlights of operations

 Chevron partners with local nongovernmental organizations to help entrepreneurs and small business owners increase both their capabilities and their income.

-In 2014, Chevron launched its support of Rede Asta (Asta Network).
+For example, in 2014, Chevron launched its support of Rede Asta (Asta Network).
 The program helps women artisans in low-income areas form production networks and set up sales channels.
 With guidance from designers, participants create unique handmade furniture, jewelry, kitchen products and more, crafted from recycled materials.
-Chevron volunteers conduct workshops with Rede Asta to improve participants’ business management skills.
-In 2015, 974 women benefited from this program.
+Over the course of two years, 974 women have benefited from this program.
+In 2017, a newly created Business School of Artisans will help 200 low-income artisans develop technical and management skills, enabling them to increase their production.

 education for growth

-Education opens doors of opportunity that improve the quality of life.
+We believe that education opens doors to opportunity and improves quality of life.

-Com.dominio Digital (With Digital Domain) and the Enter Jovem (Enter Young) help Brazilian youth transition into the labor market.
-Every year, about 200 people, aged 14 through 29, receive professional training to develop personal, social and information technology skills.
-More than 74 percent of Com.dominio Digital graduates find jobs.
-The Enter Jovem program has a 58 percent employment rate among its participants.
+Since 2010, Chevron has worked in partnership with Instituto Aliança on Com.dominio Digital (With Digital Domain) to help Brazilian youth transition into the labor market.
+Every year, about 120 people, aged 14 through 29, receive professional training to develop personal, social and information technology skills.
+More than 80 percent of Com.dominio Digital graduates find jobs.

 Qualifica Chevron (Qualifies Chevron) is the result of a partnership between Chevron and the Federação das Indústrias do Estado do Rio de Janeiro (Industry Federation of Rio de Janeiro State).
-The program aims to provide participants with the training they need to become occupational safety professionals and welding technicians in the oil and gas industry.
+The program aims to provide participants with the training they need in order to become occupational safety professionals and welding technicians in the oil and gas industry.
+In 2017, the project will offer courses for carbon steel welders, blowtorch operators and environmental inspection assistants focusing on solid waste management.

 record of achievement